Kinovea/kinovea-docs/source/measurement/time.rst

 [h:][mm:]ss.xx[x] + Frame number    1:10.48 (1762)
 ================================    ==============   =========================

-.. note:: The configured time unit is used for the time position and duration, the clock and stopwatch tools and when exporting to spreadsheets.
+.. note:: The configured time unit is used for the time position and duration, the clock and stopwatch tools, and when exporting to spreadsheets.
     The kinematics dialog always use total milliseconds as the time unit.

 Time origin
 -----------
 Times displayed are relative to the time origin defined for the video.
-By default the time origin is the begining of the video but you can change it in order to display times relative to a particular event of the video such as a ball impact, a jump take-off, a release point, a race start, etc.
+By default the time origin is at the begining of the video but you can change it in order to display times relative to a particular event of the video; such as a ball impact, a jump take-off, a release point, a race start, etc.

 Video positions before the time origin have negative times.